jross365/Get-ExtendedAttributes/.github/README.md

 # Get-ExtendedAttributes

 Get-ExtendedAttributes (**gea**) is a Powershell module for accessing the extended attributes of files.

-(This documentation is work in progress, please be patient)
+(👷This documentation is an active work in progress👷)

 ## Description